Website Design Company Durban: What to Expect from the Process

 Stage 3: Wireframes or page-structure thinking

-Not every company uses formal wireframes, but a strong process should still show how the page structure is being thought through before high-fidelity design begins.
+Not every company uses formal wireframes.
+A good process should still show how the page structure is being thought through before high-fidelity design begins.

 This is also where a good company starts thinking properly about conversion, not only visual style.